 Play together

 If there are many kids at the party, games and activities are a must!
 You could organize a talent show, play charades, plan a scavenger hunt, or bust out the family-friendly toys everyone at the gathering can enjoy.
 Try out our brand-new bean bag toss game to see who scores the most points.
 Or rack up the points in a different way – by playing a ring toss game.
-Then maybe go for few rounds of bowling with a light-up twist!
+Then maybe go for a few rounds of bowling with a light-up twist!
 Or have everyone add a colorful touch to their outfits with our DIY jewelry kits.
 No matter how you choose to play, all-ages fun is guaranteed!

 Find a place for peace